 Click the previous keyboard’s name again to go back to the previous setting.

-This icon opens a menu with your keyboards, an option to switch to a drawing keyboard (pencil icon) or speech to text keyboard (microphone icon).
+This icon opens a menu with your keyboards, and an option to switch to a drawing keyboard (pencil icon) or speech-to-text keyboard (microphone icon).

 The emoji icon of course opens up an emoji keyboard.